Master of Applied Cybernetics (Advanced)

 Standard entry requirements

-• A Bachelor degree with honours or international equivalent, or higher qualification, in a cognate discipline and GPA of 6/7
+• Equivalent, or higher qualification, in a cognate discipline and GPA of 6/7

-• Or A Bachelor degree or international equivalent with GPA 6/7 and a Graduate Certificate or international equivalent in a cognate discipline with a GPA of 6/7
+• A Bachelor degree or international equivalent with GPA 6/7 and a Graduate Certificate or international equivalent in a cognate discipline with a GPA of 6/7

 Study information